Glurz/homebridge-sonos-control/README.md

 - `spotify:track:3dPQuX8Gs42Y7b454ybpMR`
 - `x-rincon-mp3radio://http://stream.srg-ssr.ch/drs3/mp3_128.m3u`

-ℹ️ To easily figure out the track URIs of played tracks, this plugin logs the metadata (incl. track URI) of any song played on your Sonos system into the log.
+ℹ️ To easily figure out the track URIs of played tracks, this plugin logs the metadata (incl. track URI) of any song played on your Sonos system to the debug log.

 ## 🔗 Links